maicher/maicher.github.io/_posts/2016-08-03-how-to-design-a-solid-database-for-rails-application.md

 #### Foreign keys

-What is seen in 10'th line in above migration is a [foreign key](https://www.postgresql.org/docs/8.1/static/tutorial-fk.html).
+What is seen in 10'th line in above migration is a [foreign key constraint](https://www.postgresql.org/docs/8.1/static/tutorial-fk.html).
 _meters_ and _readings_ tables are related.
-A foreign key is a mechanism, that keeps so called _referential integrity_ of that two tables.
+A foreign key constraint is a mechanism, that keeps so called _referential integrity_ of that two tables.
 It prevents inserting reading related to non-existent meter and prevents from deleting meter, that has related readings.
-In other words, a __foreign key prevents the occurrence of [orphaned records](http://www.dhdursoassociates.com/database-glossary-3.html#orphan)__ in readings table.
+In other words, a __foreign key constraints prevents the occurrence of [orphaned records](http://www.dhdursoassociates.com/database-glossary-3.html#orphan)__ in readings table.

 ### ActiveRecord validations